 For consumers who don’t carry a balance from month to month, rewards credit cards are a great way to save money on your everyday purchases.
 Whether you’re interested in travel rewards, or simply earning cash back, using a rewards credit card for all of your purchases can put hundreds of dollars back in your pocket each year.
 But if you’ve been holding the same rewards card for many years, chances are there’s a better offer available that could greatly increase your earnings.

 The Citi® Double Cash Card – 18 month BT offer is one of the best cash back credit cards on the market.
-It offers cardholders 1% back when you make a purchase, and another 1% back when you pay your bill.
-That makes the Citi Double Cash the only credit card that lets cardholders earn cash back twice on every purchase!
+It offers cardholders Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+That makes the Citi® Double Cash the only credit card that lets cardholders earn bonus cash back on every purchase!
 If you’re more interested in travel, the Chase Sapphire Preferred® Card gives you the chance to transfer the points you earn to various airline and hotel loyalty programs.
 In many cases, this can double, or even triple the value of your points, which often equates to a 3% or greater return on your spending.

 3. You hate paying your annual fee